-Our first sailing trip brings us via the Gouwe through the tree nursery area of Boskoop.
-We pass a lock nearby Gouda and moor in Gouderack.
+Our first sailing trip brings us on the Gouwe river through the tree nursery area of Boskoop.
+We pass a lock nearby Gouda and stop in Gouderack.

 During our cycle tour we will enjoy the rural peace and natural abundance of "Krimpenerwaard", one of the oldest and most beautiful polder areas of Holland with a number of idyllic cheese farms.

 A little ferry brings us to the other side of the river Lek and we cycle through peat pasture region "Ablasserwaard" along meandering small rivers and arrive in Kinderdijk, where we admire the eighteen overwhelming windmills built around 1750.
 In 1997 they were put on the World Heritage List of UNESCO.
 We bike further along the stork village "Liesveld" to Nieuwpoort where we meet the Ali-B2 moored for the night.

 After dinner we advise you to walk along the town wall built in 1672 which encircled the town entirely.

 Our morning cruise takes us on the magnificent Lek river, the quiet and rural Merwede canal lined by poplars and de lovely small river Linge to Leerdam famous for cheese and Royal Leerdam glass.

 Cycling trough the Betuwe we experience a hidden paradise in the heart of the Netherlands, also called "the pleasure garden of the Netherlands".
 Fruit farms determine the landscape above all.
 We bike on dikes and country roads undisturbed of cars and motorbike from one village to the other.